zazuetaz/dsc-v2-mod1-final-project-online-ds-pt-071519/README.md

 ### Contents of the Repository
 The repository contains the following:
 * A folder named 'Provided Materials'.
 Those are the materials provided for the project, including the original data set.
-* student.ipbny - the Jupyter Notebook I used to write my code for the project.
+* student-FinalSubmission.ipbny - the Jupyter Notebook I used to write my code for the project.
 * drivers.png - a graphic used for the presentation
 * presentation.pdf - a PDF of the non-technical presentation
 * Zip_Codes.geojson - a GeoJSON file pulled from the web to use for a map viz that never made it into the presentation.
 I've left it in on the off chance I get to come back to this project in the future.